Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ## Build Your Time Series Application in Streamlit
 Duration: 15

 After completing the analysis of the time series data that was streamed into Snowflake, we are now ready to **deliver a Time Series Analytics application** for end users to easily consume time series data.
-For this purpose we are going use a **Streamlit in Snowflake** application, deployed using **Snowflake CLI**.
+For this purpose we are going to use a **Streamlit in Snowflake** application, deployed using **Snowflake CLI**.

 <img src="assets/streamlit_overview.png" />